bisdn/bisdn.github.io/getting_started/install_bisdn_linux.md

 run onie_uninstall
 ```

-The BISDN image can be obtained either through the [ONIE CLI](#get-the-image-via-the-cli) or through a [DHCP server](#get-the-image-via-dhcp-option-60).
+The BISDN image can be installed either via the [ONIE CLI](#get-the-image-via-the-cli) or through a [DHCP server](#get-the-image-via-dhcp-option-60).
 Both methods are described below.

 **Note**: It is recommended to uninstall any existing OS before installing BISDN Linux.
 {: .label .label-yellow }